garycoy/copy-paste-helper/README.md

 ```
 Save the file.

 Perform the following awk command to add "RETURN:ASK" after each command line.
 Ask will be the 'default'.
-Any time you want to automatically hit return, replace ASK with YES. in your commands.txt file.
+Any time you want to automatically hit return, replace ASK with YES in your commands.txt file.
 ```
 awk '1;!(NR%1){print "RETURN:ASK";}' commands.txt > commands2.txt
+mv commands2.txt commands.txt
 ```
 ### Executing cp_helper.py